Chapter 1 part 6

 "Skree—!?"

 "Too late.
-Vaporization incoming."
+Bye-bye."

-And that’s how you handle Skreeks.
+That’s how you handle Skreeks.

-"Skreek infestation cleared!"
-I called through the comms.
+"Infestation cleared!"
+I called over the radio.

 Comments